Updated: Mar 10, 2022

 - A1: Insight Improvisation: Exploring Authentic Impulse (2 days.
-Prerequisite: B2.)
+Prerequisite: B2 or equivalent.)
 How can one listen to oneself more deeply, quiet the mind, and understand and follow one's intuition?
 This program takes a deeper dive into the concepts and exercises in Part I of the Insight Improvisation Book, helping to develop one's capacity for inner listening and the ability to follow authentic impulse.
 We will explore the mover and witness roles in authentic movement in greater depth, as well as introduce new mindfulness-based, creative and expressive exercises and alternative approaches to meditation.
 This program is appropriate for meditators, mental health professionals, educators, performing artists, and others seeking an opportunity for greater self-awareness, understanding, and ability to apply mindfulness in daily life.

 - A2: Insight Improvisation: Freedom in Performance (2 days.
 No prerequisites.).
 Exploring the intersection of theater and meditation (the focus of Part II of the Insight Improv book), this program is designed for anyone who would like a different view of what acting and improvisation are, and to improve their skills.
 Non-actors can also benefit, increasing their flexibility, spontaneity, and ability to relax and feel grounded in front of an audience.
 A fun workshop filled with spontaneity, creativity, and physical/vocal self-expression, key concepts include advanced exploration of Performance Mind and Being Mind; how to let go of "good ideas" and return to the present moment; and how to "enter empty," and come from one's own authentic center.